Mitta Mitta River: Course

 The river rises below Mount Bogong, the highest mountain in the Victorian Alps, with the Mitta Mitta River forming at the confluence of the Cobungra River and the Big River, just south of Anglers Rest, flowing generally north, joined by twenty-four minor tributaries including the Dart River, before reaching its mouth with the Murray River, east of Albury at Lake Hume.
 The river descends 514 m over its course of 204 km.

 The Mitta Mitta River is the source of approximately 10% of the Murray's flow.
 Along the Mitta Mitta River, mean annual flow can triple from Hinnomunjie in the south to Tallangatta in the north.
 Highest flows are in October and are attributable to the spring snow melt.
 The flow of the Mitta Mitta River is heavily modified and impounded by Dartmouth Dam and Hume Dam, both major water reservoirs.
 Upstream of Dartmouth Dam, the river flows swiftly through near-pristine forest.
 Below the dam, it travels more sedately through flatter, cleared farming country.
 The original junction of the Mitta Mitta River with the Murray River is now submerged beneath the waters of Lake Hume for a large part of the time.

 The catchment area of the Mitta Mitta River is estimated as 10062 km2.

 The river valley used to flood on a nearly annual basis, but the completion of Dartmouth Dam in the 1970s largely eliminated the floods.

-The river flows through a magnificent valley that contains four small towns: Mitta Mitta, Eskdale, Dartmouth.
+The river flows through a valley that contains four small towns: Mitta Mitta, Eskdale, Dartmouth.
 Mitta Mitta is a small hamlet at the confluence of the River and Snowy Creek.

 Recreation

-For the fisherman, the Mitta Mitta River is a good source for trout, particularly brown trout and the occasional rainbow trout.
+For fisher folk, the Mitta Mitta River is a good source for trout, particularly brown trout and the occasional rainbow trout.

 The Mitta Mitta River upstream of Hinnomunjie Bridge is a favourite for white water enthusiasts, with one licensed company operating commercial facilities.
 The river is also frequented by recreational kayakers as a single or multi day trip with a grade between II and IV.